Cr4zySh4rk/AquaAI/README.md

 sudo ./setup.sh
 ```
 This will take a while to finish, so go grab a cup of coffee :) </br>
+Also consider disabling sleep on the machine you are using to ssh </br>
+so that the execution of the script is not interrupted! </br>
 The Pi will reboot after this and hopefull everything should be setup! </br>
 It will host it's own access point with the default ssid: AquaAI and password: aquaai1234